osompress/simple-social-icons/README.md

 NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.

 == Changelog ==

+= 3.1.2 =
+* Changed ownership from StudioPress to OsomPress.
+You can read more details about it in https://osompress.com/4-new-plugins-join-osompress-family/.

 = 3.1.1 =
 * Added Amazon, Goodreads, Meetup, Reddit, TikTok, Tripadvisor, and WhatsApp icons